 Memorial’s Internationalization Office offers guidelines to help academic units develop international agreements.

 International Educators Training Program (IETP)

+The IETP recognizes the need for flexible professional development options in a field that is characterized by employment variety as extensive as the global diversity that it embraces.
 IETP curriculum is built upon a foundation of skills and knowledge that are necessary to perform competently as an international educator.
 Training is activity-based, and participants gain experience that they are able to apply immediately upon their return to the workplace.